6 Easy Ways to Fix Media Feature Pack Install Failed

 - First, open Settings.

-- Next, click Windows Update and go to Troubleshoot in Settings.
+- Next, open Update & Security, then click Troubleshoot in Settings.

 - Click Additional troubleshooters to view a list of troubleshooters.

-- Select Internet Connections and click Run the troubleshooter to open the window in the shot directly below.
+- Select Internet Connections and click Run the troubleshooter.

-- Then go through the troubleshooter to fix any connectivity issues that might be generating WMF pack installation errors.
+- Then go through the troubleshooter to fix any connectivity issues that might generate WMF pack installation errors.

 This resolution could resolve install failed errors that might arise for some users while attempting to install the Windows Media Feature pack via Apps & features in Settings.
 A stable Internet connection is required to do so.